-Linking to Library Resources in Canvas
+Link to library resources in Canvas

 Courseload and Canvas allow instructors to post complete articles as well as links to those articles.
 Although posting an article seems easy, copyright laws and the licenses required by publishers can restrict the items that can be uploaded and posted.
 Some publishers do not allow uploading of articles at all, instead allowing only direct links.
 Others allow articles to be posted for a short time period.

-The IU Libraries have prepared three steps to take to include subscription-based articles from the Libraries in your Courseload or Canvas site.
+We have prepared three steps to take to include subscription-based articles from the Libraries in your Courseload or Canvas site.

-Request an Instructional Consultation
+Request an instructional consultation

 Teaching & Learning librarians are available to consult with departments or individual faculty, instructors, and librarians to discuss the integration of research knowledge and informed literacy into courses and assignments.
 Instructional consultations may also be referred to a subject librarian, when appropriate.
 This instructional support service is being offered in order to create a sustainable, meaningful approach to developing information literacy experiences at IUB.